Rights and Responsibilities

 - The Advisor shall maintain a file of all formal complaints processed.
 The file shall include the written complaint, the decision of the Hearing Panel and the decision of the Appeals Panel, if any.
 If a settlement is reached prior to a hearing, the general substance of the settlement shall be included in the file.
 If the complaint is withdrawn at any stage of the formal process, a notation to that effect shall be recorded.

-- The application of the present Section to a Respondent who is unionized or a member of an employee association is subject to the provisions of his/her collective or employee agreement and to the provisions of articles 9, 10 and 11 of the Code.
+- The application of the present Section to a Respondent who is unionized or a member of an employee association or other employee group is subject to the provisions of their collective or employee agreement and to the provisions of articles 9, 10 and 11 of the Code.

-- In all cases governed by the present Section, the Advisor shall invite the Complainant to consider an informal resolution and shall advise him/her of their right to consult their respective union or association.
+- In all cases governed by the present Section, the Advisor shall invite the Complainant to consider an informal resolution and shall advise the Complainant of their right to consult their respective union or association or the Department of Human Resources.

-- The Advisor shall terminate any attempt at informal resolution or formal resolution should either party initiate a process such as, but not limited to, a grievance or other formal internal procedure, or any external procedure such as a complaint or action before a commission, board or tribunal.
+- The Advisor shall terminate any attempt at informal resolution or formal resolution should a Complainant initiate a process such as, but not limited to, a grievance or other formal internal procedure, or any external procedure such as a complaint or action before a commission, board or tribunal.
+Any attempt at informal resolution or formal resolution shall be suspended when the University is made aware of the institution of criminal proceedings, and such until the conclusion of the criminal proceedings.

 - The absence or non-availability of the Complainant is a factor in the decision of the Advisor and/or the University official empowered to continue any procedures set out in the Code but is not decisive.